bicbioeng/myharmonizer/README.md

 ## Citations and Licensing

+myharmonizer: a Python package for the transformation of add-on datasets and similarity calculations with datasets in myharmonizer JSON objects.
+Copyright (C) 2024 bicbioeng

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 This work includes functions modified from the calcNormFactors function in edgeR and the estimateSizeFactors function from DESeq2.
 Modified functions are marked and can be found in the GeTMM_preprocessing.R and GeVST_preprocessing.R files.
 Original code can be found under calcNormFactors_edgeR.R ([https://code.bioconductor.org/browse/edgeR/blob/RELEASE_3_16/R/calcNormFactors.R](https://code.bioconductor.org/browse/edgeR/blob/RELEASE_3_16/R/calcNormFactors.R)) or estimateSizeFactorsForMatrix_DESeq2.R ([https://code.bioconductor.org/browse/DESeq2/blob/RELEASE_3_12/R/core.R]( https://code.bioconductor.org/browse/DESeq2/blob/RELEASE_3_12/R/core.R)).
 DESeq2 is distributed under the [LGPL license (>=3)](https://www.gnu.org/licenses/lgpl-3.0.en.html) and edgeR is distributed under the [LGPL license (>=2)](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html).
 A copy of LGPL 3.0 is also available in this repository.

 DESeq2 Citation: